petermp79/coding-challenges/README.md

 in on people who are looking for a software engineer job.

-Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
+Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" process.
 There are so many other interesting things that I want to spend my productive time on.

 So, I am done with coding challenge.
+Period.

 ------  About the coding tests you found on this repo ------------------------